 Fast Facts About Molloy

-- The average SAT score for incoming freshmen increased over 50 points in the past several years.
+· The average SAT score for incoming freshmen increased 60 points over the last ten years.

 Yet Molloy continues to grow

 · The number of undergraduate students at Molloy increased 33 percent since 2004.